corollari/noninteractive-bitcoin-covenants/README.md

 ## Abstract
 This proposal outlines a protocol for the creation of Bitcoin script conditions that restrict a UTXO to be spent to only a spefific address.
-This is done through the creation of a public key for which only a valid signature exists
+This is done through the creation of a public key for which only a valid signature exists.

 ## Design
 To improve explainability, we will start by describing this proposal in the context of Schnorr signatures and will later explain how it can be ported to ECDSA: